Deep Learning-Based Rate-Splitting Multiple Access for Reconfigurable Intelligent Surface-Aided Tera-Hertz Massive MIMO: Proposed DL-Based CSI Acquisition Scheme

 Based on the feedback bit vector ${\mathbf q}[k]$ from the $k$-th UE, the BS needs to reconstruct the downlink RIS-UE CSI.
 This process can be expressed as

 where ${\cal C}(\cdot)$ represents the mapping function from the feedback bit vector ${\mathbf q}[k]$ to the reconstructed downlink RIS-UE CSI $\widehat{\mathbf H}_{\rm RU}[k]$.

 Based on the above processing procedure, we consider to minimize the normalized mean square error (NMSE) of the reconstructed CSI.
-The joint design of the downlink pilot training, uplink CSI feedback, and channel reconstruction can be formulated as
+The joint design of the downlink pilot training, uplink CSI feedback, and channel reconstruction can be formulated as{ } where $ {\mathcal W}=\left\{{{\mathbf \Phi}_{p}[q],{\mathbf X}_{\rm RF}[q],{\mathbf x}_{\rm BB}[q,n],\forall q,n}\right\}$ is the set of the pilot signals sent by the BS and the reflecting matrix at the RIS that need to be designed at the pilot transmission stage.